 backing and fluro leader for 10 lb braid ?,

-bass fishing straight braid or leader?,
+bass fishing braid with leader,

 braid only for bass,